JoelBesada/scrollpath/README.md

 		name: "myPath"
 	});

-### Initating the Plugin
+### Initializing the Plugin
-Once you're done drawing your path on the `Path` object, all that's left to do is initating the plugin on a container element which contains all the elements you want to scroll around.
-When you're doing this, there's three more settings that can be changed: `drawPath`, `wrapAround` and `scrollBar`.
+Once you're done drawing your path on the `Path` object, all that's left to do is to initialize the plugin on a container element which contains all the elements you want to scroll around.
+When you're doing this, there are three more settings that can be changed: `drawPath`, `wrapAround` and `scrollBar`.

 The `drawPath` boolean decides whether a canvas overlay with the path should be drawn.
 This can be used to make it easier for you to see exactly how the path you've made looks, and should probably only be used for debugging purposes.
 This is set to `false` by default.